okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * [Test account guidelines](#test-account-guidelines)
 * [Customer configuration document guidelines](#customer-configuration-document-guidelines)

-Before you follow the submission guidelines, ensure that your integration doesn't use unsupported OIN Okta features.
+Before you submit your integration, ensure that your integration doesn't use unsupported OIN Okta features.
 See [OIN limitations](#oin-limitations).

 ## Logo guidelines